getgrav/grav-learn/pages/03.themes/04.twig-filters-functions/docs.md

 {% set ritems = {'orange':1, 'apple':2, 'peach':3}|ksort %}
 {% for key, value in ritems %}{{ key }}:{{ value }}, {% endfor %}
 </strong>

+##### Ltrim

+Removes trailing spaces at the beginning of a string.
+It can also remove other characters by setting the character mask (see [http://php.net/manual/en/function.ltrim.php](http://php.net/manual/en/function.ltrim.php))

 ##### Markdown